The Dos and Don’ts of Travel Nursing

 Travel nursing sounds like a dream, and it is . . . as long as you’re aware of the choices and behaviors that impress floor managers and other nurses.
 After all, supervisors and coworkers have the power to make each day enjoyable.
 Check out these Dos and Don’ts of travel nursing to learn how to make the most of your time in your new environment.

-Smart “Dos” for the Traveling Nurse
+Smart “Dos” For the Traveling Nurse

 Do dress conscientiously.
 Clothing and body art policies exist on each hospital’s website.
-Where some hospitals are fine with “sleeves” of tattoos and long flowing hair on men and women, others limit tattoo sizes and insist on buns or pony tails.
+Where some hospitals are fine with “sleeves” of tattoos and long flowing hair on men and women, others limit tattoo sizes and insist on buns or ponytails.
 Start conservative on your first day and loosen up from there.

 Do introduce yourself to supervisors and important administrative people.
 The terms hospitals use for supervisors and others tend to vary.
-While the “charge nurse” for your floor will most likely seek you out, be on the lookout for names of the “floor manager,” “nurse manager” and/or “unit manager.”
-Only second in importance to these nurse supervisors is the “unit secretary” who knows where everything is.
+While the “charge nurse” for your floor will most likely seek you out, be on the lookout for the names of the “floor manager,” “nurse manager” and/or “unit manager.”
+Only second in importance to these nurse supervisors are the “unit secretary” who knows where everything is.
 Quickly saying hello to these individuals and learning their names gets you off to a good start.

 Do make a point of learning names.
 Once you look people in the eye and use their names, they’ll be more inclined to learn your name too.